Loneliness in Sobriety

 Lessons Learned from Loneliness

-Loneliness has taught me how important it is to have a good relationship with myself.
-It’s okay to have downtime or spend time alone.
+Loneliness has taught me the importance of having a good relationship with myself.
+It’s okay to have downtime, to spend time alone.
 Anxiety over loneliness often comes from not being comfortable with your current circumstances.
-Learning to enjoy your own company—reading a book, going for a walk, journaling, or relaxing—is transformative.
+Learning to enjoy your own company — reading a book, going for a walk, journaling, learning something new, or simply relaxing — is transformative.
 Ask yourself: would you speak to your best friend the way you speak to yourself?
 If not, it’s time to adjust.

 It has also revealed which habits and relationships weren’t serving me.
 Doom scrolling, overthinking, and rushing through life only amplified feelings of isolation.
 Slowing down, taking a breath, and reminding myself that not everything needs to be conquered in one day has been a game changer.
 Life on life’s terms is enough.

-When loneliness feels overwhelming, my greatest tool is faith.
-Trusting in God, in the process, and in myself brings peace.
-Small practices like journaling, prayer, exercise, or calling a friend have all helped me shift my perspective and reconnect with life.
+When loneliness feels overwhelming, my greatest tool is trusting in something greater than myself, in the process, and in my own strength.
+Small practices like journaling, prayer, exercise, or calling a friend help me shift perspective and reconnect with life.

 The Bigger Picture